KCarlile/tanagra/docs/instructions/user-instructions.md

-# Scripting Instructions
+# User Instructions
-Instructions for Scripting (in progress)
+The following instructions are calling the various commands for building a book using the Tanagra main script.

-There are two ways to run the commands: through the Tanagra main program or by calling each script individually.
-The purpose for these two methods is to allow for easier scripting by end users.
-Similarly, each script can be called by passing agruments to it or through interactive mode in which the script asks for inputs.
+There are two ways to run the commands: via the Tanagra main program or [by calling each script individually](scripting-instructions.md).
+The purpose of the script approach is to allow for easier scripting by end users who want to automate their book's build.
+Similarly, each script can be called by passing arguments to it or through interactive mode in which the script asks for inputs.

-## Generate a book tempalte
+## Generate a book template
-Coming soon...
+**#TODO:** _Needs documentation._

-### To convert outline to directory and file structure...
+## Convert an outline into a directory and file structure
 Call the Tanagra main program by passing the command (convert) and you will be prompted for the outline file and the build directory:
 ```bash
 ./scripts/tanagra.py convert